Reviews You Can Rely On

 Credit: Clark Tate

-The ParaMed and Alcédo have twice the memory of the Balance Greater Goods Cuff, 120 readings for each of two users instead of only 60.
+The ParaMed and Alcédo have twice the memory of the Balance Greater Goods Cuff, 120 readings for each of the two users instead of only 60.
 But the Balance has an app for you to upload your readings manually.
 The LifeSource only records 60 entries for one user.

 If you measure your blood pressure every day for years, the reduced memory of simpler models will require you to use an external tracking system like a notebook or spreadsheet.